Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Process synchronization/Semaphores.md

 #### About semaphores:

-* Semaphore is a integer
+* Semaphore is a integer variable that is shared by multiple processes.